Request Routing

 Request Routing requires a pro-tier P0 subscription.

-To use request routing, go to p0.app and navigate to "Routing".
-Saving a routing configuration here will configure your organization to use routed approvals, rather than default approvals.
+To use request routing, go to p0.app and navigate to **Policy Studio**.
+Saving a routing configuration here configures your organization to use routed approvals, rather than default approvals.

 When working with Request Routing directly, you should use this reference page for specific definitions of how to format your request properly.
 This feature of p0 is powerful and customizable, and that's why we've made it accessible via a full API for those who want to use it that way.